fernandoisnaldo/Gerador-de-Senhas-Web/README_en_US.md

 1) Uses a cryptographically secure pseudorandom number generator with modulo bias elimination.[^1]
 2) Web application format: runs directly in the browser from any of these HTML documents.
 3) Generates passwords in ASCII[^2], syllabic[^3], alphanumeric, hexadecimal, decimal, and base64 formats.
-4) Includes built-in unit testing outputted to the console—open Developer Tools / Inspect Element to inspect the distribution of each generated element.
-This is useful for testing large batches of elements to check whether your computer's or browser's PRNG is biased.[^7]
+4) This program comes with a unit test enabled with console output.
+Open the Inspect Elements tool and discover the distribution of each generated element; this is a feature for those who want to analyze and detect biased PRNGs.

 # Key Design, Architecture, and Accessibility Features
 1) Available in multiple languages, with localization [extensible via HTML](https://github.com/fernandoisnaldo/Gerador-de-Senhas-Web/wiki/Como-criar-uma-nova-tradu%C3%A7%C3%A3o-do-Gerador-de-Senhas-vers%C3%A3o-web).